Nested Sampling Methods: Integration

 The total cost is obtained from the per-iteration cost and the number of iterations needed.
 Shrinking from the prior volume $V_{p}$ until a low fraction $\epsilon$ of a target posterior volume $V_{t}$ requires $i=N\times\ln\frac{V_{p}}{V_{t}\times\epsilon}$ iterations (see §\ref{subsec:intro-practical}).
 The ratio $H=\ln\frac{V_{p}}{V_{t}}$ here is the information gain from the prior to the posterior.
 Combining the acceptance rate formula of eq.~\ref{eq:empiricalscaling} and the number of iterations $i$, and the sampling of the initial $N$ live points, \citealp{Allison2014} obtain the total nested sampling cost as:

-The factor $\frac{V_{p}}{V_{t}}$ is problem-specific.
+The factor $V_{p}/V_{t}$ is problem-specific.
 It is not easy to study the scaling with dimensionality, as varying the dimensionality implies analysing a different problem.
-Here we consider two cases: (A) If new parameters are added, and they are all updated with the same information gain, then $\frac{V_{p}}{V_{t}}=K^{d}$.
-This increases the cost of $C$ to $O(\frac{N}{\alpha}\times d)$.
-(B) If adding new parameters only redistributes the same information, then $\frac{V_{p}}{V_{t}}=K$ remains constant with dimensionality, and thus the cost is of order $O(\frac{N}{\alpha})$.
+Here we consider two cases: (A) If new parameters are added, and they are all updated with the same information gain, then $V_{p}/V_{t}=K^{d}$.
+This increases the cost of $C$ to $O(N\times C_{\mathrm{ell}}\times d)$.
+(B) If adding new parameters only redistributes the same information, then $V_{p}/V_{t}=K$ remains constant with dimensionality, and thus the cost is of order $O(N\times C_{\mathrm{ell}})$.
 For these two cases, the total costs $C$ are plotted in Figure~\ref{fig:ellipsoidalcostscale}, with $N=400$.
 The normalisations are arbitrary and cannot be compared.
 Ellipsoidal NS clearly works best in $d<30$ dimensions.
 This agrees with our practical experience with the MultiNest ellipsoidal sampling implementation, which begins to break down close to that dimensionality.
-For comparison, the aforementioned $d^{2}$ scaling of a MCMC LRPS algorithm is also shown as red lines.
-However, the above analysis suggests that for ellipsoidal problems, a $d^{2}$ scaling is possible with ellipsoidal sampling via equation~\ref{eq:autonlive}.
+For comparison, the aforementioned $d^{2}$ scaling of a MCMC LRPS algorithm is also shown as red lines, with an arbitrarily chosen base cost added.
+Interestingly, the above analysis suggests that for ellipsoidal problems, a $d^{2}$ scaling is possible with ellipsoidal sampling if the live points are increased quadratically.
+However, the optimistic case where the likelihood indeed has elliptical contours was analysed, while for other cases, the cost may be higher.

 In practice, the computational cost is specific to the model structure as well.
 Thus numerical testing is required (see for example Figure 15 in \citet{Pitkin2017} and Figure 6 in \citealp{Trassinelli2020}).
 Finally, the discovery of likelihood peaks is also regulated by $N$ (see §\ref{subsec:Scaling}).
 Because of this, running NS with very small $N$ does not necessarily give useful ``quick look'' results.